Sulfur, A Very Vital and Special Element For Our Life.

 Eggs are a good source of Sulfur.
 An egg, on average will contain about 25 mg. of Sulfur in he Yoke, and 50 mg. of Sulfur in the White.
 I prefer the boiled eggs as there is no way for the basic elements to escape when the cooking process is used.
 Meat and Seafood generally contain a lot of Sulfur.
 Think of it this way.
 Sulfur does not move every easily from the soil to the plants and upward.
 So any of the root crops, such as Turnips, Radishes, Onions, which contain a high amount of of Sulfur, which is what makes some of these plants "Hot" as with Onions.
 The hotter the onion, the more Sulfur it contains.
 But if you take a Vidalia onion, which is very sweet, contains very little if any Sulfur.
 The "greens" that grow closer to the ground tend to contain more sulfur, such as Cauliflower, Cabbage, Lettuce, etc. An exception to this rule of being closer to the ground, and not moving easy, is with fruit, a lot of fruit does contain a decent amount of Sulfur.
 The exception to the rule of Sulfur not moving very well is explained with the role and action of the Meristem in these plants that have the fruit a long way from the soil.
 Which is one of the main reasons of fruit not storing well or storing well.
 Low Sulfur; won't store well and bruises easily.
 Other plants that we use as donor plants for essential oils and other types of oils are Onions, Garlic, Grapefruit, Dill, Soybeans, Cucumber, and the list goes on.
 But the key to any of these plants containing Sulfur is this; Is the Sulfur in the soil to be taken up by the plant?
 Sulfur tends to be hard to move and if the Sulfur amounts are low in the soil it makes for a harder job in moving the element to where the need is the greatest.
 Perhaps it might be claimed that Sulfur is so important, yes, the soil or the plant will share when there is an abundance, but everyone and everything wants to keep a little for themselves when Sulfur is in short supply.

 As to my own special, personal source of Sulfur is green onions and Radishes.
 Another food that I make sure I have around, and have a massive (but controlled) anxiety attack if I don't have it around is Black Strap Molasses.
 I love to take a big swig of the stuff every now and then.
 I love that stuff and it has a very usable form of Sulfur in it.
 Another good snack food with our family is to have a cracker, put some butter on it, then a small slice of cheese, then an slice of onion on it, (of course the cheese and onion are small enough to fit on the soda cracker.
 I am not so sure of the soda cracker, but all of the other toppings are known to contain usable Sulfur or are high in usable Sulfur.
 As to the Gluten aspect to the soda cracker.
-As far as I know, no one on out family has a "Gluten" issue, although we do eat non-Gluten foods sometimes, maybe why we don't have serious or known Gluten issues is because we do consume a decent amount of Sulfur containing foods.
+As far as I know, no one in our family has a "Gluten" issue, although we do eat non-Gluten foods sometimes, maybe why we don't have serious or known Gluten issues is because we do consume a decent amount of Sulfur containing foods.
 IE; we also use EO's that contain Sulfur activating/promoting properties.
 Maybe that is the solution to Gluten sensitivity, Sulfur.
 This so called "Sulfur Snack" is refreshing and works wonders for a good night sleep.
 Some thing for someone to consider doing some research on.

 Lets bring this Sulfur discussion to a close.
 I do hope that is of value to all of you.
 I am sure it is to those who reads these articles/discussions.